fox-it/dissect-docs/docs/source/index.rst

 -------------

 One of the most prominent tools that Dissect offers is called *target-query*.
-With this simple command you can for example extract all user accounts from a disk image:
+With this simple command you can, for example, extract all user accounts from a disk image:

 .. code-block:: console